pavanthadari/pavanthadari/README.md

 ### 👨‍💻 About Me (The Professional Part... kinda)

 - 🎓 Master's Student @ FAU | Computer Science
-- 🤖 Into Generative AI, LLMs, SDLC Automation, MAS (not Mass 😅)
 - ☁️ Loves AWS, Python, Flask, and breaking things on EC2 at 3 AM
 - 📊 Project Hoarder: If it sounds cool, it's already in my repo